 No one truly knew what to think or what it was going to be like.
-But as with everything in life, you have to be open-minded and see how things pan out.
-I suppose we thought the club had gone in a completely different direction, but the people who made the decisions obviously believed we were in trouble and thought something had to change.
+But, as with everything in life, you have to be open-minded and see how things pan out.
+I suppose we thought the club had gone in a completely different direction.
+But the people making the decisions obviously thought we were in trouble and that something had to change.

 You made quite a few appearances at the start of this season, but the team always seemed to change from one game to the next?
 How hard is it for a footballer with that uncertainty?

-I had never played regularly from the start in my time at Boro’, so it is difficult for me to answer that question fully.
-But not knowing if you would be playing from one game to the next, or what position, always played on your mind – regardless of whether you played or not, all any player wants to do is establish consistency and also the belief of the manager.
-Even if you have one or two off games, you want to still stand a chance of playing the next game and getting a run in the team.
+I never played regularly from the start in my time at Boro’.
+So, it’s difficult for me to answer that fully.
+But not knowing if you would be playing from one game to the next – or what position – always played on your mind.
+No matter whether you play or not, all any player wants is consistency and the belief of the manager.
+Even if you have one or two off games, you still want to stand a chance of playing the next game and getting a run in the team.

 After the unfortunate error against Coventry, you didn’t play for Boro’ again.
 Do you think that mistake was held against you from that point?

-It is really difficult to answer, as I don’t like speaking negatively or incorrectly about things.
-I think the mistake against Coventry was the final straw for the manager with regards to myself.
-I don’t think he liked, or for want of putting it better, understood my views of football, which is why I think from that moment he thought I was better away from the group.
-I think he thought with the mistake I made that he was justified in not having me around any longer.
-But it wasn’t just me who was cast aside.
+It is really difficult to answer as I don’t like speaking negatively or incorrectly about things.
+The mistake against Coventry was perhaps the final straw for the manager with regards to myself.
+I don’t think he liked or, for want of putting it better, understood my views of football.
+That’s why I think, from that moment, he thought I was better away from the group.
+Maybe he thought my mistake justified his decision in not having me around any longer.
+But it wasn’t just me to be cast aside.

-It soon seemed as if certain players were being sidelined – yourself, Dani Lopez etc. What was your view of the situation?
+It soon seemed as if certain players were left out – yourself, Dani Lopez and others.
+What was your view of the situation?
 Was there ever a chance of getting back into the first team?

-Again, it is a difficult question to answer.
-Myself, Dani Lopez, James Dunne, David Gray, Ben Chorley and Marcus Haber all had to go and train with the youth team.
-It became quite apparent to us all that we would never play again.
-I think this again comes down to the way that we played, or wanted to play, which the manager maybe didn’t agree with.
+Again, it’s a tough question to answer.
+Myself, Dani Lopez, James Dunne, David Gray, Ben Chorley and Marcus Haber all had to train with the youth team.
+It became quite apparent to us all that we’d never play again.
+I think this again comes down to the way that we played – or wanted to play.
+And the manager maybe didn’t agree with that.
 My view on the situation?
-It is what it is, and you have to respect what the manager does and his decision is final.
+It is what it is.
+And you have to respect what the manager does.
+His decision is final.

-I have seen a lot of strange things in football, but none quite like when it became evident we were no longer wanted.
+I’ve seen a lot of strange things in football.
+But none are quite like when it became evident we were no longer wanted.
 The lengths that some went to try and force us to leave were somewhat strange.
-But again, I respect the way they wanted to do things and thank them for the huge opportunity they provided me with while I was still at the club.
-I loved every single minute at the club regardless of what happened.
+But again, I respect the way they wanted to do things and thank them for the huge opportunity they gave me at the club.
+I loved every single minute at Boro’ – no matter what happened.

 How did the move to Norway come about?
 Did you have any interest in staying in England?

 It had always been a huge ambition of mine to play abroad.
-I was given the opportunity to train with a Norwegian Premier League side in January, which opened up my eyes to the fact I had to come and play abroad if I wanted to realise my potential.
-I had a fantastic week; although I couldn’t sign at Sarpsborg at the time, they recommended me to Hødd, who had won the Norwegian FA Cup two seasons ago and played in the Europa League last season.
-I had a couple of opportunities to stay in England, but to be totally truthful, I had had enough of English football and wanted to grasp the opportunity to move abroad.
+I had the chance to train with a Norwegian Premier League side in January.
+This opened up my eyes to the fact I had to come and play abroad if I wanted to realise my potential.
+I had a fantastic week; though I couldn’t sign at Sarpsborg at the time, they recommended me to Hødd.
+They’d won the Norwegian FA Cup two years ago and played in the Europa League last season.
+I did have a couple of chances to stay in England.
+But, to be totally truthful, I’d had enough of English football and wanted to grasp the opportunity to move abroad.

 What are your hopes now you’ve moved to Hødd?

-To improve and enjoy my football as much as I possibly can; you play your best football when you are happy.
+To improve and enjoy my football as much as I possibly can.
+You play your best football when you are happy.
 I want to build a career in Europe and Norway is hugely progressive as a footballing nation.
-Just look at how well Mats Mohler Daehli is doing at Cardiff City, and the fact that Norway beat England 3-0 in the last U21 tournament!
+Just look at how well Mats Mohler Daehli is doing at Cardiff City.
+And the fact that Norway beat England 3-1 in the last U21 tournament!

 How will you remember your time at Boro’?

 I really hope people appreciate my honesty, because the last thing I want to do is upset people.
-The fans were genuinely one of the best, most supportive group of football fans and people, more importantly, I have ever met.
-I met so many wonderful people at the club, and know a lot of people on the terraces personally.
-I had opportunities to move on from Stevenage throughout the time I was there, but chose not to as I genuinely thought I could be part of achieving promotion to the Championship – maybe because of the rapport I had with the supporters and the fact I genuinely loved playing in front of them.
+The fans were genuinely one of the best, most supportive group of football fans and people (more importantly) I’ve ever met.
+I met so many wonderful people at the club – and know a lot of people on the terraces personally.
+I had opportunities to move on from Stevenage.
+But I didn’t because I genuinely thought I could be part of achieving promotion to the Championship.
+Maybe that’s because of the rapport I had with the fans and the fact I genuinely loved playing in front of them.

 I felt loved and also felt they had confidence in me.
 That inspires you as a player, and makes you realise you have to try and reward the people that come through the doors to watch the games.
-I believe I am quite different to your stereotypical footballer.
-I travelled back from games on the train with the supporters, and did my utmost best to make sure I showed my appreciation to them.
+I believe I’m quite different to your stereotypical footballer.
+I travelled back from games on the train with the fans.
+And I did my utmost best to make sure I showed my appreciation to them.
 I know sometimes people will always have negative opinions of you – that’s life –but I hope they know that I did my best and gave a sh*t every time I pulled on the shirt!
-It does upset me the way things ended, especially the incorrect reports, but that’s life, and it’s how you bounce back which determines how far you go.
+It does upset me the way things ended, especially the incorrect reports.
+But that’s life – and it’s how you bounce back which determines how far you go.

 If not your own, do you have any particular favourite songs from the fans?

-Luke’s was the most creative song I have ever heard.
+Luke’s is the most creative song I’ve ever heard.
 We all used to sing it on the bench when the East Terrace started it up.
-“Your right back is terrified, Freeman’s on fire….” – LMFAO!
+“Your right back is terrified, Freeman‘s on fire….” – LMFAO!
 Whoever invented it, bravo you!

 Do you have anything extra you’d like to say to the Boro’ fans?

 I just hope what I said here comes close to portraying my genuine and sincere thank yous to the Boro’ faithful.
-I just hope they realise that I’ve never, and would never, say anything other than positive and loving things about them, and anything I’ve said that may question the ethics of the club is completely separate and unrelated to the wonderful and undoubted support the club has – home and away.
+I just hope they realise that I’ve never – and would never – say anything other than positive and loving things about them.
+Anything I’ve said that may question the ethics of the club is completely separate and unrelated to the wonderful and undoubted support the club has – home and away.

-The fans are the most important people at any football club, and it is testimony to them that they are so highly thought of by other groups of supporters and clubs around the country.
-I am genuinely sorry if you feel that I ever pissed you off, or fell short of what you expected of me as a person and as a player.
-But I will be back in the future on the terraces to support the Boro’ boys!!
+The fans are the most important people at any football club.
+It’s testimony to them that other groups of supporters and clubs around the country think so highly of them.
+I’m genuinely sorry if you feel that I ever pissed you off or fell short of what you expected of me as a person and as a player.
+But I’ll be back in the future on the terraces to support the Boro’ boys!!
 Good luck for next season!